HazyResearch/hyena-dna/README.md

 The dataset will automatically download to the `data/` dir (probably), and it's not that large, ~5-10 min setup.
 All you need to do is download the weights from [HuggingFace](#huggingface) above, and change the configs to match the model settings, and the dataset seq_len you want to use.
 Might take some fumbling around to get right, but it'll be worth it!

 To describe this `experiment` config a little more, let's dive in.
-It finetunes a Hyena-GPT.
+It finetunes a HyenaDNA (GPT-like).
 Let's focus on the `train` arguments.

 - `remove_test_loader_in_eval: true`  # no test set in this benchmark
 We have the option to remove an extra test_loader, eg, if val and test are the same.